-- 1. Contact Ross Technical Support for the latest software version file. - 2.
-Display the NEWT-IPX interfaces in DashBoard as outlined in "To access the NEWT-IPX interfaces in DashBoard". - 3.
-Select Upload, located near the bottom of the DashBoard interface, to display the Select file Upload dialog. - 4.
-Navigate to the file you want to upload. - 5.
-Click Open > Finish. - 6.
+- 1. Contact Ross Technical Support for the latest software version file. - Display the NEWT-IPX interfaces in DashBoard as outlined in "To access the NEWT-IPX interfaces in DashBoard". - 3.
+Verify that the remote upgrade option is enabled for the NEWT-IPX: - a.
+Select the Advanced > Device Setup tab. - b.
+Select Upgrades > Enable. - 4.
+Select Upload, located near the bottom of the DashBoard interface, to display the Select file Upload dialog. - 5.
+Navigate to the file you want to upload. - 6.
+Click Open > Finish. - 7.
 Monitor the upgrade. - ★ Clicking Cancel or No returns you to the Uploading to Selected Devices dialog without rebooting the device(s). - Each NEWT-IPX device is temporarily taken off-line during the reboot process. - The process is complete once the status indicators for the Card state and Connection fields in the Status tab return to their previous status. - ★ If the NEWT-IPX fails to upgrade correctly, contact Ross Technical Support for an upgrade file and instructions on using the Micro SD Card slot.